medialab/sandcrawler/quick_start.md

 Once your scraping has been done, or if an error occurred in the process, you'll be able to analyse the results of your actions within a dedicated callback taking the following arguments:

 * **err**: an error asserting that your scraping job failed (because of a 404 for instance or because your script did not return the information before a precise timeout etc.).
-You should **really** handle errors.
-Scraping is not a reliable science and might blow your face up if you are not careful enough.
+You should **really** check errors.
+Scraping is not a reliable science and you should be prepared to see things fail sometimes.
+Note however that the spider is able to retry jobs if you ever want to.
-* **req**: the request you passed to the spider (the url you requested, any arbitrary data or parameters you might need to pass along the spider etc.).
+* **req**: the request you passed to the spider (the url you gave, any arbitrary data or parameters you might need to pass along the spider etc.).
 * **res**: the response received along with the scraped data. `res.data`, for instance, holds the results of your scraper function.

 ---